KittyGiraudel/site/_posts/2014-04-01-pushing-sass-placeholders-further.md

 First, there is a big problem with this version: since we are relying on the fact CSS declarations can be stored as keys/values in a Sass map, it makes it impossible to use nesting (including `&`), inner mixins, or `@extend` in the mixin core.
 Thus, it does the job for simple placeholders as we've seen in our demo, but wouldn't work for more complex pieces of code.

+<blockquote class="pull-quote--right">I love playing with Sass syntax.</blockquote>

 Secondly, I don't like storing CSS declarations in a map, no matter how clever it is.
 In the end, I feel like it adds too much code complexity.
-Someone once told me it's like a preprocessor in a preprocessor.
+[Someone once told me it's like a preprocessor in a preprocessor](http://codepen.io/HugoGiraudel/details/yGFri#comment-id-25055).
 I don't think it's worth the pain.

 That being said, it's pretty cool as experimental stuff.
 Playing around Sass' syntax has always been one of the things I love the most about this preprocessor.
 Hence this blog post, and the pretty crazy demo.
 Anyway, I hope you liked it, and thanks Matt!
 </section>